 Consequently, Tandia has entered into a hedge agreement with Central 1 to offset the exposure associated with this product, whereby Tandia pays Central 1 a fixed rate of interest for three or five years on the face value of the Index-Linked Term Deposits sold.
 At the end of the term, Central 1 pays to Tandia an amount equal to the amount that will be paid to the depositor based on the terms and conditions of the index linked contract.
-Tandia has sold \$1,876 (2022 - \$2,052) of various Index-Linked Term Deposit products to its members.
+Tandia has sold \$1,150 (2023 - \$1,876) of various Index-Linked Term Deposit products to its members.

-As at December 31, 2023, the hedge agreements had fair values of \$167 (2022 - \$168) which have been recorded as both an asset and liability on the statement of financial position.
+As at December 31, 2024, the hedge agreements had fair values of \$221 (2023 - \$167) which have been recorded as both an asset and liability on the statement of financial position.

-12. External borrowings
+12. External borrowings:

-Assets have been pledged as security for \$70,002 (2022 - \$70,002) of authorized credit facilities at Central 1 by an assignment of book debts and a general security agreement.
-As at December 31, 2023 Tandia had utilized \$Nil (2022 - \$3,000) of the available credit facilities.
-The loan is due on demand and in 2022 had an interest rate of 5.44%.
+Assets have been pledged as security for \$60,002 (2023 - \$70,002) of authorized credit facilities at Central 1 by an assignment of book debts and a general security agreement.
+As at December 31, 2024, Tandia had utilized \$Nil (2023 - \$Nil) of the available credit facilities.